-In addition to devastation of the Prague architecture, we are alarmed also by the fact that our city is gradually and more and more being converted into an outdoor museum for tourists, a scene lacking life and focusing on immediate commercial effect only.
-The centre of Prague is becoming depopulated, and the city is slowly loosing its authenticity, natural structure and functions.
+In addition to devastation of Prague architecture, we are alarmed also by the fact that our city is gradually and more and more being converted into an outdoor museum for tourists, a scene lacking life and focusing on immediate commercial effect only.
+The centre of Prague is becoming depopulated, and the city is slowly loosing its authenticity, natural structure, and functions.
 This increases the pressure on further adaptation of buildings to commercial activities concentrating on foreign visitors.

 In Prague today, many discussions are taking place that the historic city cannot be preserved in unchanged form, that we need the current architecture and buildings which will represent our time in the future.
 This is undoubtedly true.
-However, at the same time, it is also true that a success in construction of a high-quality contemporary building was not achieved in Prague yet.
-Attempts to place new buildings into the territory of the Prague Heritage Site have ended catastrophically – It is sufficient to look at the office building on the Charles Square, shopping centre Myslbek, or planned project of development of the vacant space next to Tesco department store in the National street.
+However, at the same time, it is also true that a success in construction of a high-quality contemporary building has not been achieved in Prague yet.
+Attempts to place new buildings into the territory of the Prague Heritage Site have ended catastrophically – It is sufficient to look at the office building on the Charles Square, shopping centre Myslbek, or planned project of development of the vacant space next to Tesco department store on the National street.

 None of that happened.
 Both the Capital City of Prague and the Ministry of Culture claim that the above-mentioned statements of experts are nothing serious for Prague.
-Allegedly, the planned construction in the Pankrác plain does not interfere with any of the protected values of Prague, and the procedure of review of the situation from UNESCO and ICOMOS is said to be a mere formality.
+Allegedly, the planned construction in the Pankrác plain does not interfere with any of the protected values of Prague, and the procedural of review of the situation from UNESCO and ICOMOS is said to be a mere formality.

-There are emerging even speculations, expressed by leading representatives of the city and state, whether it is advantageous or necessary for Prague to stay in the World Heritage List.
+There are emerging speculations, expressed by leading representatives of the city and state, whether it is advantageous or necessary for Prague to stay in the World Heritage List.

 Considerable hopes of no small part of Prague's inhabitants and experts, as well as media, are pinned on your mission.
 We know that you cannot order the Czech Republic to do anything, and that a big portion of responsibility and work rests with us, our authorities, and our politicians.
-In spite of that, your visit is very important, and your opinion is expected impatiently.
+In spite of this, your visit is very important, and your opinion is expected impatiently.
 In Prague, there is a custom that politicians and authorities make their decisions, in most cases, according to their own aims and priorities, and they can ignore objections of the public.
-Through that, irreversible damaging of public interests and generally accepted values often takes place, because of personal economic or political aims.
+Because of this custom, irreversible damaging of public interests and generally accepted values often takes place, because of personal economic or political aims.
 Now, when a battle is fought for values and further development of Prague which does not belong to us only, but is a world heritage, this can be different, at last.